neo4j/neo4j-ogm/neo4j-spring-examples/sdn-boot/Readme.md

 The application's domain is a fictitious educational institution - Hilly Fields Technical College - and the application allows you to manage the College's Departments, Teaching Staff, Subjects, Students and Classes.

-It leverages the power of Spring Data Neo4j/Spring MVC and in particular the new Neo4j Object Graph mapping technology to provide a RESTful interface with which the web client interacts.
+It leverages the power of Spring Data Neo4j/Spring Boot and in particular the new Neo4j Object Graph mapping technology to provide a RESTful interface with which the web client interacts.
 The application is entirely stateless: every interaction involves a call to a Neo4j server, hopefully demonstrating the speed of the new technology, even over the wire.

 WARNING
 -------
 By default, the application will attempt to use a Neo4j instance running on the same machine as the application server, and on the standard port 7474. *IT WILL DESTROY ALL THE DATA IN THAT DATABASE AT STARTUP*.
 So if you don't want that to happen please back up any existing database first.

 Start Neo4j
 -----------

-Now start your Neo4j server instance, if its not already running. **You should back up any data you want to keep because the application will purge any existing data first**
+Now start your Neo4j server instance, if its not already running.

+**You should back up any data you want to keep because the application will purge any existing data first**

 Installing SDN
 --------------